This video is normally available to paying customers.

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

 In this lesson, we'll be going over fractures and spinal injuries, including some signs to watch out for if you suspect these types of injuries in your pet.
 We'll also tell you about the number one warning you should heed if your pet does have one of these injuries.
-And at the end of the lesson, we'll provide you with a Word about the safety concerns that appliances pose to your pets.

 Dogs and cats may become injured after a trauma.
 Common traumas include: